LIMUNIMI/ContextAwareAMT/README.rst

 These commands will create a plotly plots with violin plots of generic and specific contexts and Wilcoxon p-values.

+You can plot the tests multiple times without retesting: ``python run.py -cf results/*.csv``.

 Note that the usage of ``-cp`` is only possible if you name your checkpoints with the relative context in the initial part of the filename (e.g.
 ``models/pianoteq0_vel.pt``).